RavoPL/arcade-terminal/README.md

 ## Data Model

-I decided to use functions, for/while loops, dictionaries and lists to complete this project.
+I decided to use functions, for/while loops, if statmenets, dictionaries and lists to complete this project.

-### Functions
+### Examples of Functions

 * *main_menu* - creates an interactive main menu screen
 * *print_score* - builds a current score display in the center of the screen
 * *create_apples* - creates random apples within the terminal box and applies basic logic for collisions
 * *main* - sets the bounding box border, details the keyboard input and game interactivity

+### Examples of For and While Loops

+* *main menu while loop* - allows the user to interact with the main menu and input certain keys
+* *main function while loop* - initiates the loop that continues to repeat snake movement, apple spawning, tail removal, etc. for as long as the game is being played

+### Examples of If Statements

 ## Planning